martijnvanschie/tech-blog/content/posts/2023/04/why-i-use-diagram-net-and-how.md

 I'm getting a lot of questions lately from people asking me what tool(s) i use to create my diagrams.
 You will be surprised that this is actually a free tool which is accessible to everyone.

-{{< admonition note "Disclaimer" >}}
-Please note that this is my personal opinion.
+> Please note that this is my personal opinion.
 There are many tools out there and some might have the same features a this one.
 I did not test all other tools.
-{{< /admonition >}}

 # My history in creating diagrams